SimonHooker/simonhooker.github.io/_drafts/triaging-lucee-issues-on-jira.md

 See title.
 Read it, make sure you understand it.
 If uncertain then ask the person that posted the issue questions.
 How are you meant to create unit tests to reproduce an issue if you don't understand it?
 If more information is required then feel free to send the ticket back to **Need More Details**.

 That's kind of it for this section really.
-Read the ticket, comprehende, that is all.
+Read the ticket, comprehend, that is all.

 ## Reproduce the problem

 The next thing you will need is a Lucee environment to test on.
 For now you can find instructions for this in the [Lucee wiki](https://bitbucket.org/lucee/lucee/wiki/Download%20and%20Install).
-Also check the instructons in [the Lucee test README](https://bitbucket.org/lucee/lucee/src/af6a8c8cc5f550e3034dba8a98167f51a7393e1d/tests/README.md?at=master) for any mappings and configuration you need.
+Also check the instructions in [the Lucee test README](https://bitbucket.org/lucee/lucee/src/af6a8c8cc5f550e3034dba8a98167f51a7393e1d/tests/README.md?at=master) for any mappings and configuration you need.

 The most basic and often easiest way to reproduce the issue is to just create a simple CFML script that reproduces the issue.
 For example in [LDEV-224](https://luceeserver.atlassian.net/browse/LDEV-224) you can see in the description that I created and posted the simple CFML script that reproduced the issue when I created the bug report.
 Many bug reports are not that complete (hence the need for triage).